spfuu/shSonos/README.md

 ----
 #### <a name="p_snippet">play_snippet
  Plays a audio snippet.
 After the snippet was played (maximum 60 seconds, longer snippets will be truncated) the previous played song will be resumed.
-You can queue up to 10 snippets.
-They're played in the order they are called.

 | parameter | required / optional | valid values | description |
 | :-------- | :------------------ | :----------- | :---------- |
 | uid | required | | The UID of the Sonos speaker. |